Warm Place. Cool Shul.

 Who is the farmer?

 Quality: The produce you receive every week is always fresh.
-It is often picked the same morning as delivery – as opposed to conventional produce which is usually picked unripe and spends many days or weeks in transport before it is eaten.
+It is often picked the same morning as it is delivered, as opposed to conventional produce which is usually picked unripe and spends many days or weeks in transport before it is eaten.
 CSA Farmers grow many varieties of food that aren’t readily available, providing exciting new food experiences.
 Additionally, since CSA farmers usually work on a small scale, their attention to detail and commitment to produce quality is unparalleled

 Cost: Buying organic food, especially from specialty organic markets, can be expensive.
 The price of CSA membership is competitive with and often cheaper than organic food prices at local grocery stores and even farmer’s markets.
 In addition, CSA’s can provide reduced-price shares for low-income people in their community.